riaanHarwood/tic-tac-toe-nextjs/README.md

 A modern Tic Tac Toe web application built using React and Next.js.
 Try it out!

 ## What is Tic-tac-toe?
-Tic Tac Toe, or "Xs and Os," is a two-player game on a 3x3 grid where the goal is to align three marks horizontally, vertically, or diagonally.
-Simple in rules yet rich in strategy, its charm lies in the balance of clarity and challenge. - ref: geeksForGeeks.org
+Commonly known as "Noughts and Crosses" - Tic Tac Toe is a classic 3x3 grid game where two players compete to align three "X" or "O" marks.
+Its brilliance lies in how such simple rules can produce such engaging, strategic gameplay.

 ## 🚀 Features
 - Interactive game board